 What is “quiet luxury”?

-What does “quiet luxury” look like?
+What does “quiet luxury interior design” look like?

 “Quiet luxury” is difficult to detect, but once you see it you can’t miss it.
 In quiet luxury design, you will see quality furniture pieces, a balanced design style and a neutral colour palette.
 Also, add some outrageously expensive art on the walls.
 But make the artists behind the obscure, abstract and almost unrecognisable (unless you’re in the know).
 Here are some of our favourite examples in action.

 The design below looks minimalist, discreet, perfectly symmetrical.
 Some even would say bare.
 However, only the coffee table and two sofas come up to 20,000 USD.

 This beautiful Menorcan villa is simple and slightly rustic, blending traditional Spanish coastal elements with the cutting edge and minimalist design.
 As an example of “quiet luxury at work”, the rattan chair visible below is the Carl Hansen & Søn CH25 Lounge Chair; upwards of 3,000 EUR.
 While its design is discreet, a trained eye can see the touch of Scandinavian chicness all over it.

 Carpets and rugs by Pinton 1867